gsemet/dopplerr/README.md

 Mount your media directory in `/media`.
-This directory exists in the docker image, so if you have several media directory (`/series`, `/tv`, `/animes`), mount them all in `/media` and set the following environment variable: `SUBDLSRC_BASE=/media`.
+This directory exists in the docker image, so if you have several media directory (`/series`, `/tv`, `/animes`), mount them all in `/media` and set the following environment variable: `SUBDLSRC_BASEDIR=/media`.

 It is a good practive to run Sonarr and Radarr in their own container, so they also "see" their media in `/series`, `/tv`, `/animes`.
 They will communicate these path to subdlsrv.
-Base directory (`SUBDLSRC_BASE`) can be used to put all these folder in same directory.
-If `SUBDLSRC_BASE` is not defined, subdlsrv will assume the path communicated by Sonarr or Radarr also exists locally.
+Base directory (`SUBDLSRC_BASEDIR`) can be used to put all these folder in same directory.
+If `SUBDLSRC_BASEDIR` is not defined, subdlsrv will assume the path communicated by Sonarr or Radarr also exists locally.
 So mouth your series folder to `/series`, TV show folder to `/tv`, and animes to `/animes` and so  on.

 #### Parameters